 Lean & Fat All in One.

 Try lean protein like beans, legumes, edamame, and/or meat.
-Take a stab at healthy fats from nuts, vegetable oils, avocado, fish, olive oil and/or canola oil.
+Take a stab at healthy fats from nuts, vegetable oils, avocado, fish and oils; try to find oil where the name is the only ingredient like olive, avocado or coconut oil.

 - Turkey Meatballs